peewall/ml-perceptron-model/README.md

 # ml-perceptron-model
-First go at creating and training a perceptron model with Python!
+First go at creating, training and testing Perceptron and AdaLine models with Python!
 Made branch to brush up on using Git/GitHub